Credit: Adapted from Kareem Farah and Robert Barnett’s Answers to Your Blended Learning Questions and our teaching practices in our classes.

 Replace worksheets or hyperdocs with interactive, adaptive Practices and Assessments that are auto-graded and provided with instant and meaningful feedback.
 We all know that most teachers do not grade for correct for most of the worksheets or online assignments they assigned.
 Even if they do, we can never provide any meaningful instantly.
 Therefore, this is the most important and challenging component, but it is also often ignored by most teachers.
 However, the process is also the most exciting part for us teachers if teachers get the chance to collaborate with each other.
 Many teachers are so dependent on their publisher’s worksheet, answer keys, and question banks that they forgot the importance of their input in creating the activities, practices, and assessments for their students.
 Most teachers would assign worksheets, online hyperdoc, or other online assignments that they know they would never have time to grade or want to grade.
 Consequently, many of their students’ figure it out, and they begin to turn in blank hyperdoc, copy other students’ files, or copy answers.
 Collaborating with other teachers, we have created thousands of chemistry questions and made hundreds of activities that are engaging, adaptive, and auto-graded with instant feedback.
 Using our Learning Management System website, we can quickly and easily collaborate to create media-rich and real-life questions in real-time and 24/7.
 With our vast knowledge and expertise in our teaching content, it becomes an exciting and fun hobby to write those questions.
 The time that we used to dedicated to grading, making copies, or other related tasks are now replaced by fun tasks of writing meaningful questions and providing individualized support.
 Also, the Learning Management System website allows us to configure our activities that prevent students from cheating easily: Limited-time, scheduled activities, Shuffled questions, Pulled random questions, Prevent copy and paste, and many more.
 This further enforces individual students’ accountability, and ultimately force students to engage and actively take ownership of their learning processes and outcomes.

-Replace one-side-fit Multi-tiers System of Support with personalized and individualized Multi-tiers System of Intervention and Support.
+Personalize Multi-tiered System of Support.
 Most teachers have a gradebook that requires teachers to manually updated.
 We all know that many teachers do not update their gradebook daily, even weekly.
 Some teachers even wait until it is near progress report deadlines.
 Using our Learning Management System website, we can maintain a comprehensive and detailed grade book that auto-updates in real-time.
 Students’ grades and learning outcomes are organized into easy-to-read tables and graphs so we can quickly identify any struggling students.
 Teachers can access all students’ comprehensive and detailed grades to look at a students’ every single response, attempts, and grades in any activity.
 This complete transparency in students’ learning progress and outcomes allows us to identify struggling students quickly and provide meaningful intervention immediately.
 Also, all data are personalized base on each student’s data and learning progress, so we can work with parents and other staff to look at specific and meaningful data to provide personalized intervention and support for each student.
 Most importantly, teachers can provide 24/7 intervention and support because students self-assess their own progress and make up any missing works at their convenience.
 This further empowers all students to take ownership of their learning progress and outcomes.

 How do you create the videos?